rballester/tucker_compression/README.md

 ## Why Tucker?

 Tensor-based compression is **non-local**, in the sense that all compressed coefficients contribute to the transformation of each individual voxel (such as Fourier-based transforms, and in contrast to e.g. wavelet transforms or JPEG for images, which uses a localized DCT transform).
-This can be computationally demanding but decorrelates the data at all many spatial scales, thus achieving **very competitive compression rates**.
+This can be computationally demanding but decorrelates the data at all spatial scales, thus achieving **very competitive compression rates**.